flux-iac/tofu-controller/docs/use_tf_controller/with-azure.md

           value: "/var/run/secrets/azure/tokens/azure-identity-token"
 ```

-Import existing resources to some tfstate stored on a storage account.
+Import existing resources to a tfstate file stored on a storage account.